Sven-Seyfert/gomisc/README.md

 With **gomisc** which stands for "go miscellaneous", these miscellaneous golang packages act as a function library or util collection.

 > ⚠ Please notice: This collection is mainly concepted to fulfill my needs on private or professional projects.
-That's the reason why you probably will see functions with implicit values or similar that also could be parameterized (to fulfill your needs too).
+That's the reason why you probably will see functions with implicit values or similar that also could be parameterized, to fulfill your needs too.
+Feel free to create a GitHub Issue or Pull Request for change requests and suggestions.

 ## Features